spacemeshos/testnet-guide/backup.md

 ## Restoring your Wallet from backup

 ### Restoring from a backup file

-1. Open the App and when click `RESTORE WALLET` button:
+1. Open the App and in the welcome screen click `RESTORE WALLET` button:

 ![](images/v1.0/welcome.png)